Baba Yaga: A classic Russian Fairytale in Early Reader version. Natasha is sent deep into the forest to face the witch, Baba Yaga.

 The talking eggs of a magical old woman can bring fortunes- or not.

-A fisherman, fired after he saves the life of a talking fish, is desperate.
+A fisherman, who is fired after he saves the life of a talking fish, is desperate.

 Pedar is rushing to get to Lisa’s house- why take time to help a little old troll in a ditch?